espebra/website/content/post/filebin-upgrade.md

     Bins with images now have an *album view* with larger versions of the images.
 This makes it convenient to view multiple images.

+* **Dynamic expiration of bins**

+    Bins are created with a default expiration time of two months.
+Whenever new files are uploaded to a bin, its expiration time is reset to two months again.
+This makes bins long lived if files are uploaded now and then.

+    The default expiration at the time of this writing is two months, but it can be adjusted.

 ## New software stack

 The infrastructure, bandwidth and hardware needed to run [filebin.net](https://filebin.net) is sponsored by [Redpill Linpro](http://redpill-linpro.com/), the leading provider of professional Open Source services and products in the Nordic region.